Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Safekeeping of seized property pending disposition.

-(b) If property is seized under this Act, the seizing agency shall promptly conduct an inventory of the seized property and estimate the property's value and shall forward a copy of the inventory of seized property and the estimate of the property's value to the Director of State Police.
-Upon receiving notice of seizure, the Director of State Police may:
+(b) If property is seized under this Act, the seizing agency shall promptly conduct an inventory of the seized property and estimate the property's value and shall forward a copy of the inventory of seized property and the estimate of the property's value to the Director of the Illinois State Police.
+Upon receiving notice of seizure, the Director of the Illinois State Police may:

 (1) place the property under seal;